 Secret NYC Brokerage Prohibitions Against Reduced Commissions

-In short, a key reason why the average NYC real estate commission has remained high is that many large brokerages simply won’t permit their agents to work for lower commissions such as 1% for full service.
+In short, a key reason why the average NYC real estate commission remains high is that many brokerages in NYC simply won’t permit their agents to work for low commissions.
+For most brokerages, charging 1% for full-service is a non-starter.

 Buyers’ brokers still dominate the NYC home buyer market.
 Even though well over 90% of today’s home buyers may start their search online, they eventually end up purchasing their home through a buyers’ agent over 80% of the time.